Written, photographed, and published by Danny Miller | HOME OF THE BRAVE SERIES

 I grew up with Lori and Val in our hometown of Swift Current, Saskatchewan.
 I don’t see them as often as I should these days but I couldn’t count the number of times we have been in each other’s company at house warming parties, birthday parties, class reunions and celebratory Friday beers.

-Right now, at this exact moment two of their posts stand out for me: their beautiful, poetic description of depression and a touching Father’s Day card to their father Don and to Lori’s husband Scott who is bravely fighting a recent cancer diagnosis.
+Right now, at this exact moment two of their posts stand out for me: their beautiful, poetic description of depression and a touching Father’s Day card to their father Don and to Lori’s husband Scott who bravely fought a cancer diagnosis.

 So this is what surrender looks like!
 Emotional and physical honesty in the presence of unconditional love.